valhalla/valhalla/docs/docs/api/turn-by-turn/api-reference.md

 | `gate_cost` | A cost applied when a [gate](http://wiki.openstreetmap.org/wiki/Tag:barrier%3Dgate) with undefined or private access is encountered.
 This cost is added to the estimated time / elapsed time.
 The default gate cost is 30 seconds. |
 | `gate_penalty` | A penalty applied when a [gate](https://wiki.openstreetmap.org/wiki/Tag:barrier%3Dgate) with no access information is on the road.
 The default gate penalty is 300 seconds. |
 | `private_access_penalty` | A penalty applied when a [gate](https://wiki.openstreetmap.org/wiki/Tag:barrier%3Dgate) or [bollard](https://wiki.openstreetmap.org/wiki/Tag:barrier%3Dbollard) with `access=private` is encountered.
 The default private access penalty is 450 seconds. |
+| `destination_only_penalty` | A penalty applied when entering an road which is only allowed to enter if necessary to reach the destination.
 | `toll_booth_cost` | A cost applied when a [toll booth](http://wiki.openstreetmap.org/wiki/Tag:barrier%3Dtoll_booth) is encountered.
 This cost is added to the estimated and elapsed times.
 The default cost is 15 seconds. |
 | `toll_booth_penalty` | A penalty applied to the cost when a [toll booth](http://wiki.openstreetmap.org/wiki/Tag:barrier%3Dtoll_booth) is encountered.
 This penalty can be used to create paths that avoid toll roads.
 The default toll booth penalty is 0. |
 | `ferry_cost` | A cost applied when entering a ferry.
 This cost is added to the estimated and elapsed times.
 The default cost is 300 seconds (5 minutes). |